-The 14th Annual IOFF took place on March 9-12, 2017 at Cowell Theater, in Fort Mason along the northern waterfront of San Francisco, California.
+The 15th Annual IOFF takes place on March 8 - 11, 2018 at Cowell Theater, in Fort Mason along the northern waterfront of San Francisco, California.
 The multi-day film festival will feature an Opening Night Filmmaker's Reception, an Awards Program, and a Wrap Party to finalize the event.
 The entire festival consists of 10 to 12 programs with each program containing approximately 3 to 4 films.
 Special programs may focus on topics such as marine wildlife, ocean conservation efforts, environmental issues, coastal cultures and how they engage with the ocean, surfing, sharks, diving, and other subject matter depending on the variety and number of submissions.
 Programs will include post-screening filmmaker Q&A sessions as well as panel discussions with ocean specialists, scientists, industry experts, filmmakers and more.

 A number of finalists from the main film festival program will be selected to participate in the world-renowned IOFF Traveling Program.